harithadesikan23/SREAssignment/README.md

         `$ virtualenv -p python3 <desired-path>`
     5. Activate the environment using below command from the project folder location:
         `$ source <desired-path>/bin/activate`
-    6. The project requires numpy, pandas and skimage packages to be installed.
+    6. The project requires numpy, pandas and scikit-image packages to be installed.
 You can install them using the below pip commands:
         `pip install numpy`
         `pip install pandas`
-        `pip install skimage`
+        `pip install scikit-image`

    Start using the tool by cloning the git repo contents to a local folder.
 Later open a command line terminal and navigate to the folder and execute the python script (SRETool.py).
         For Example - `python .\SRETool.py`